ajuna-network/ajuna-parachain/README.md

 Chopsticks can be used to:
 * Test runtime upgrades and functionality thereafter
 * Setup XCM with multiple networks and allow for XCM testing
-* Test execution of scheduled task, which are mostly execution of governance proposals.
+* Test execution of scheduled task, which is mostly execution of governance proposals.

 **Preliminary Note**
 Chopsticks will by default listen on the IPV6 localhost port 8000, which means we can either access it with: